 The software controls the sensor measurements and can perform basic data analysis if a vibration monitoring sensor is connected.
 Sensor Dashboard software can process user requests for live data and export data to analytical software from third parties.

 The iQunet UNIX Server runs an embedded OPC UA (unified architecture) server.
 OPC UA extends the standard, and highly successful, OPC communication protocol.
-It enables data acquisition and allows that data to be modelled and communicated between the plant floor and the enterprise reliably and securely.
+It enables data acquisition and allows for data modelling and reliable and secure communication between the plant floor and the enterprise.
 OPC UA is future-ready, easy to configure, and maintain.

 For quick and easy reporting, iQunet created a Google Sheets/Microsoft Excel export tool.
 The tool transforms spreadsheets into a reporting tool for process and equipment data.
 By connecting in real-time to the iQunet sensor network data source, sample reports can be created quickly.
 Production, quality, and performance reports are simple to generate.
 The tool does not require any installation and is managed from the wireless Sensor Dashboard.